-As far as meditation I usually like to think and review my daily, monthly, and yearly goals.
-Not sure if this is considered full meditation, but it helps get keep me focused and accountable for what I want to achieve.
+As far as meditation, I like to think and review my daily, monthly, and yearly goals.
+I’m not sure if this is considered a full meditation, but it helps to keep me focused and accountable for what I want to achieve.

 I’ll usually sit in silence and do some deep breathing for a minute or two before I start reading my twenty pages.